 Skip to main content

-The Finance District Agent Wallet handles the buyer side of x402.
-When an agent encounters a payment requirement, the wallet reads accepts, selects the best network and token based on available balance, signs an ERC-3009 authorization inside the TEE, and returns the complete signed object ready for submission.
+When your agent hits a paywall or receives x402 payment requirements, the Agent Wallet takes over.
+It reads accepts, picks the best network and token based on your balance, signs an ERC-3009 authorization inside the TEE, and hands back the complete signed object.

 How Signing Works